vishalvaka/SoloRAG/README.md

 This will show detailed performance comparisons and verify your GPU setup.

 ### 5. Customizing the LLM
-By default, the application uses the `llama3:8b-instruct-q5_K_M` model.
+By default, the application uses `tinyllama:latest` for fast startup.
 You can switch to any other model from the [Ollama Library](https://ollama.com/library) by setting the `OLLAMA_MODEL` environment variable.

 Open `docker/compose.yaml` and modify the `environment` section for the `backend` service:
 ```yaml